 - Work in private homes for duties such as child care, nanny, yard work, moving, painting, maintenance, etc.

 - Jobs that require out of pocket expense from the student

 - Commission-only positions

-By registering for a Career Central account, your company and its representatives affirm you are an equal opportunity employer, offering employment without regard to race, color, religion, gender, national origin, age, sexual orientation, disability, or citizenship unless required, and provides equal employment opportunity to all veterans as well as adheres to all federal and state laws prohibiting discrimination in the workplace.
+By registering for a Handshake account, your company and its representatives affirm you are an equal opportunity employer, offering employment without regard to race, color, religion, gender, national origin, age, sexual orientation, disability, or citizenship unless required, and provides equal employment opportunity to all veterans as well as adheres to all federal and state laws prohibiting discrimination in the workplace.

 Third party recruiters

 Roosevelt University does not accept Handshake accounts, job postings or requests to participate in on-campus recruiting events from third-party recruiters.
 Special exceptions may be made for industry-specific professional staffing firms, at the discretion of the Office of Career Development.

 Roosevelt University considers positions offered by network marketing companies as business opportunities rather than employment opportunities.
 As such, network marketing companies are not eligible to participate in career fairs, on-campus interviewing, résumé referrals, Handshake, employer presentations, and/or sponsorships for on-campus activities.

 Roosevelt University considers organizations that engage in any or all of the following to be network marketing companies: